Updated on: September 21, 2023

 Top Brands That Didn’t Make the Cut

 Yes, but it’s not very good.
-Firefox’s built-in password manager — Lockwise — has basic functionality, but it lacks most of the features that are included in the best third-party password managers for Firefox.
+Firefox’s built-in password manager has basic functionality, but it lacks most of the features that are included in the best third-party password managers for Firefox.

-Lockwise has a password generator, but it doesn’t generate very strong passwords.
-Lockwise also saves and auto-fills passwords, but the auto-filler doesn’t work all of the time.
-Not to mention that Lockwise only works on Firefox, so if you switch to another browser, you won’t have access to your Lockwise password vault.
+Firefox Password Manager has a password generator, but it doesn’t generate very strong passwords.
+It also saves and auto-fills passwords, but the auto-filler doesn’t work all of the time.
+Not to mention that the password manager only works on Firefox, so if you switch to another browser, you won’t have access to your password vault.

 Not really.
-Firefox’s built-in password manager uses 256-bit AES encryption and has a zero-knowledge policy, but it doesn’t have a lot of the security features I expect from a premium password manager — advanced multi-factor authentication, password auditing, or data breach monitoring (like Dashlane, LastPass, and Keeper all do).
+Firefox’s built-in password manager uses 256-bit AES encryption and has a zero-knowledge policy, but it doesn’t have a lot of the security features I expect from a premium password manager — advanced multi-factor authentication, password auditing, or data breach monitoring.

 Yes!
-All of the password managers I recommend for Firefox users are extremely safe — they use AES 256-bit encryption, have zero-knowledge architecture, provide a range of two-factor authentication options, and come with additional features like password auditing, dark web monitoring, cloud storage, emergency access, and more.
+All of the password managers I recommend for Firefox users are extremely safe — they use AES 256-bit encryption or similar, have zero-knowledge architecture, provide a range of two-factor authentication options, and come with additional features like password auditing, dark web monitoring, cloud storage, emergency access, and more.

 Some password managers also include unique features for added security.
-For instance, Dashlane has a VPN with unlimited data, Keeper has an encrypted messaging chat, and NordPass uses XChaCha20 encryption (the same encryption that Google uses).
+For instance, Dashlane has a VPN with unlimited data, and Keeper has an encrypted messaging app.

-Are password managers easy to use on Firefox?
+Are password managers easy to use with Firefox?